It Runs on Nonsensoleum

 Brain: In the office kitchen, I will simply stage an accident utilizing the microwave oven and the non-dairy powdered creamer.
 For no one really knows how a microwave works.

 Pinky: But, why the powdered creamer, Brain?

-Brain: No one really knows how that works, either.
+No one really knows how that

-There's actually had a robot called "the plot device", leading to conversations like:
+- One episode had a robot called "the plot device", leading to conversations like:

 Woman: How did you get here so fast?

 Plot Device:(sticks head into view) Hello.